-Students are required to observe all rules for examinations conducted by or on behalf of the VCAA, as well as the day-to-day rules of the institution providing the venue for the examination.
+Students are required to observe the following rules for the conduct of VCE written examinations and the GAT conducted by or on behalf of the VCAA, as well as the day-to-day rules of their school and of the venue.
 The rules for the conduct of the GAT and VCE examinations are distributed to all VCE providers and students in both the GAT brochure (Term 2) and VCE Exams Navigator (Term 3) each year.